View David Staggs's Obituary on heralddemocrat.com and share memories

 |

-A funeral service will be held at 10 a.m.
-Saturday at the First Baptist Church of Sherman.
-Burial will follow at Friendship Cemetery.
-A family visitation will be held from 5 to 8 p.m.
-Friday in the Family Life Center at First Baptist Church in Sherman.
-Arrangements are under the direction of Waldo Funeral Home in Sherman.
+He recently graduated from Sherman High school and had dreams of becoming a pharmacist.
+He was working hard towards that goal as a pharmacy technician at Sam's.

+Drew-Man was a light to anyone who met him.
+His smile, sense of humor and huge heart made anyone who was lucky enough to be around him instantly feel at home.
+As a kid, he earned the nickname 'Smiley' and he was always quick to say, "Happy to do it!" when asked for anything.
+Drew's faith in Jesus was so strong and he loved sharing that faith with others.

-He is survived by his parents, David and Tracy Staggs of Sherman; sisters, Blaire Verzi (Derek) of Sherman, and Brooke Staggs (Jake) of Denison; grandparents, David and Donna Staggs of Sherman, and Bob Glaze of Yukon, Okla.
+Drew is survived by his parents, David and Tracy Staggs; sister, Blaire Verzi; brother-in-law Derek Verzi; niece, Ava Verzi; nephew, Ryan Verzi; sister Brooke Staggs; brother-in-law Jake Lawton; grandparents, David and Donna Staggs, and grandfather, Bob Glaze.

-In lieu of flowers, memorials may be made to the Upward Basketball Ministry or the Children's Ministry of First Baptist Church.
+Drew was so very loved by so many people.
+His family would be honored to have anyone else who knew and loved him to attend one of the following services: Visitation at First Baptist Sherman, Family Life Center Friday, July 19, from 5 to 8 p.m.; Funeral at First Baptist Sherman, Saturday, July 20, 10 a.m.; Candlelight Vigil at Bearcat Stadium in Sherman, Texas, Sunday, July 21, 8 p.m.